Our growing timeline

 “I was energized by the 19 peace activists whom we met.
 They are extraordinary human beings – intelligent, empathetic, open and curious.
 I was astounded by their ability to turn their legitimate anger, frustration and injustice into peace activism after all they have been through”

-Mid October, B8 of Hope hosted the staff of one of its most important partners Alliance for the Middle East Peace (ALLMEP) in one of our co-founders residence in the Alps.
+Mid-October, B8 of Hope hosted the staff of one of its most important partners Alliance for the Middle East Peace (ALLMEP) in the Alps-based residence of one of our co-founders.

 We had the pleasure to join their seminar: ‘’STRENGTHENING THE DYNAMIC BETWEEN FACILITATORS OF THE ISRAELI-PALESTINIAN DIALOGUE” which took place on September 4th-13th.

 Coexistences is a Swiss registered, Lausanne based association.
-They host mixed groups of Palestinians and Israelis that have been pursing dialogue for a while.
-They encourage these, to continue their important dialogue in a calmer, safer geographical space away from their home, away from the conflict zone.
+They host mixed groups of Palestinians and Israelis that have been pursuing dialogue for a while.
+Through the help of Coexsitences, their important dialogue is encouraged through the provisions of a peaceful, safe geographical space, away from the conflict zone.

-Between 2006 and 2009, Coexistences hosted in Lausanne 33 such dialogue groups comprising of 15-20 facilitators each.
+Between 2006 and 2009, 33 such dialogue groups were hosted by Coexistances in Lausanne, comprising of 15-20 facilitators each.
 These facilitators (of different peace-building activities in Israel and Palestine) do not necessarily know each other and have different approaches.

-Via the Coexistences’ seminar, facilitators receive a unique opportunity to share their field experience & toolbox; as well as pay attention to their soft spot, their lack of a specific training they might have etc.
+Via the Coexistences’ seminar, facilitators receive a unique opportunity to share their field experience.
+They will also be abble to identify their particula weakness, such as lack of a specific training.

-Throughout the 9 day event, a cross-fertilisation of diverse, rich and effective practices emerges, all the whilst each participant’s psychological need is addressed on the micro level.
+Throughout the 9-day event, a cross-fertilisation of diverse, rich, and effective practices emerges, all whilst addressing each participant’s psychological needs on a micro level

-Several of B8 of Hope’s grantee facilitators took part of the seminar.
+Several of B8 of Hope’s grantee facilitators took part in the seminar.

-The group spent some time in the mountain for an intense Coexistance session, followed by a few decompressing days in Swiss hosting families.
+The group spent some time in the mountain for an intense Coexistence session, followed by a few decompressing days in Swiss hosting families.

 International Peace Day observed around the world on September 21st was unsurprisingly eventful for us at B8 of Hope.

-In its occasion, we invited our friends and supporters to participate in the Geneva PeaceTalks 2022 of September 21st; an in-person event which took place at the Palais des Nations (Geneva), and which was livestreamed in both English and French.
+Geneva PeaceTalks 2022, on September 21st was an in-person event which took place at the Palais des Nations in Geneva.
+It was live streamed in both English and French.